thebinij/webz-io-api/docs/data-ingestion-service-design.md

 The data flow within the system is as follows:

-1. **Data Retrieval**: The `DataIngestionService` triggers the `SourceClient`, which is dynamically configured to interact with the appropriate data source(s).
-The `SourceClient` handles pagination, rate-limiting, and other specific source constraints, based on the configuration settings.
+1. **Data Retrieval**: The `DataIngestionService` triggers the API call via `RestApiBuilder` to interact with the appropriate data source(s).
+The `DataIngestionService` constructs query strings, headers, and request bodies based on the provided configuration and payload, then passes the request to `RestApiBuilder` to execute it.

 2. **Data Processing**: After the data is retrieved, the `DataIngestionService` processes the data to ensure it is in the required format for insertion into the database.
 This step includes any necessary transformations or filtering.